 Viewing Tiers

-PATCH merges into the stored tier: fields you omit are left unchanged.
+Inspect tier type definitions and participant tier state through the API.PATCH merges into the stored tier: fields you omit are left unchanged.
 To disable lifecycle automation on an existing tier, or remove a level’s qualification, send an empty object ({}) explicitly.
 Sending null or omitting the field is a no-op.
 A populated object replaces the whole config rather than deep-merging it, so include every field you want to keep.

 Archiving Tiers

-Archiving is one-way.
-The response sets status to ARCHIVED and archived_at to the time of the call, and an archived tier cannot be returned to ACTIVE.
+Archiving ends a tier’s lifecycle.
+Use it to retire a progression track you no longer want participants to enter.status to ARCHIVED and archived_at to the time of the call, and an archived tier cannot be returned to ACTIVE.
 A program route only archives a program-scoped tier; it does not archive an organization-level tier that a program inherits.

 An archived tier stops all new assignment and evaluation:

-SET_TIER rule actions targeting the tier are skipped.
-The event still completes rather than failing.
+SET_TIERrule actions targeting the tier are skipped.
+The event still completes rather than failing.- Automatic qualification and period-end re-evaluation no longer assign the tier.

 - Manual assignment (

-PUT) and tier updates (PATCH) are rejected with 409 Conflict and code tier_archived.
+PUT) and tier updates (PATCH) are rejected with409 Conflictand codetier_archived.

-Existing participant tier state is preserved as historical.
-Participants keep the level they hold, and the tier and its levels stay readable through GET requests.
+GET requests.
 A pending tier_expiration for an already-granted assignment still runs to completion, since it finishes the lifecycle of existing state rather than creating a new assignment.

 Archiving a tier that is already archived returns 409 Conflict with code tier_archived.